makhidkarun/traveller_pyroute/readme.md

 The routes followed for trade are created by the shortest path algorithms from [NetworkX](http://networkx.github.io/), a library for managing graphs.
 You will need version 2.1 or later for the Unicode handling.

 The final output, the map of trade routes, is created by [PyPDFLite](https://github.com/katerina7479/pypdflite).
-You will need version 0.1.35 or later to include the ellipse and text rotation features.
+You will need the python3 branch version of this library.

 You can install the required libraries using pip: